 Voiced by: Robin Riker (En), Émanuelle Bondeville (Fr)

-Mistress of Mundus and owner of a popular nightclub, she is a high value target of the Order.
+"This is exactly the opportunity I've been waiting for!"Mistress of Mundus and owner of a popular nightclub, she is a high value target of the Order.
 Was expecting to be the mother of Mundus' heir.

-Dark Mistress: Though she wants to gain more power.
+- Dark Mistress: Though she wants to gain more power.
 Carrying the spawn of Mundus is supposed to be one of her ways in.

-Enfante Terrible: Pregnant with one.
+- Enfante Terrible: Pregnant with one.
 To give you a clue, it will thrust itself far beyond her abdomen and growl at Dante like some sort of hellish beast.

-Fan Disservice: Even before we see what she hides (a disgusting child with Mundus) and how she's "stitched up", her skin is papery and looks like badly-tailored clothing.
+- Fan Disservice: Even before we see what she hides (a disgusting child with Mundus) and how she's "stitched up", her skin is papery and looks like badly-tailored clothing.
 Taken Up to Eleven after you kill the Succubus and are "rewarded" with a cutscene of Mundus having sex with her while her stitches come loose, making her look even more disturbing.

-Know When to Fold 'Em: Once Dante successfully neutralises her defences, she gives herself up without further protest or attack.
+- Know When to Fold 'Em: Once Dante successfully neutralises her defences, she gives herself up without further protest or attack.

-Meaningful Name: Named for a biblical demon associated with the sin of lust.
+- Meaningful Name: Named for a biblical demon associated with the sin of lust.
 It's also associated with the story of Adam's first wife, who was made from clay like Adam himself, but abandoned him (or was abandoned) and took to bearing hundreds of demonic children.

-Pregnant Badass: With Mundus' child.
+- Pregnant Badass: With Mundus' child.
 She is also capable of manipulating Limbo to her will.

-Small Name, Big Ego: When Dante challenges her directly, Lilith flat out says that she would come down to fight, but Dante is "beneath her," instead having him run a particularly crazy gauntlet to reach her.
-Outside of that moment, she is aware she's just one among several "concubines" to Mundus (the only thing that makes her special to him is that she's bearing his child), but does not react well to Dante pointing this out.
+- Small Name, Big Ego: When Dante challenges her directly, Lilith flat out says that she would come down to fight, but Dante is "beneath her," instead having him run a particularly crazy gauntlet to reach her.
+Outside of that moment, she is aware she's just one among several "concubines" to Mundus (the only thing that makes her special is that she's bearing his child), but does not react well to Dante pointing this out.

-Uncanny Valley: In-universe.
+- Uncanny Valley: In-universe.
 Just look at her.
 It's even worse when the stitching on her human skin starts to come loose.